 Every other Saturday, you’d find him in there testing with a table full of pipe tiles.
 In the end the final version of Pipeline is streamlined and outstanding.
 Check out the Kickstarter page and watch for this one in 2019…

 If you’ve not played Cole’s game ROOT you need to check it out!
-It’s the only game in the history of Game Lab to earn a dedicated game night (join us at 310 7th Ave on Mondays at 8pm for B’ROOT’LYN - our ROOT-only game night).
-This game is #1 on many of our staffs’ list of all-time top games and has inspired several of us to start revving on expansion material.
+It’s the only game in the history of Game Lab to earn a dedicated game night.
+This hyper asymmetrical game is #1 on many of our staffs’ list of favorite games and has inspired several of us to start revving on fan factions.
+Stay tuned to see how BGL and Leder Games collaborate on future expansion material!